 You will only need half of the caramel sauce.
 The other half can be frozen, for up to 3 months, or kept in the fridge for a week.

 Your beautiful Crazy Caramel Carrot Cake is now ready to serve!

-You will have to trust me (wink), this cake is not overly sweet.
-The cinnamon scented carrot cake, with hidden pecan crunch, is perfectly complimented by the delicious caramel sauce.
+You will have to trust me (wink), since this cake is not overly sweet.
+The resulting cinnamon scented carrot cake, with hidden pecan crunch, is perfectly complimented by the delicious caramel sauce.
 Don’t believe me??? try this for yourself!!!

 I cannot encourage you enough to make this delicious twist on a classic, Crazy Caramel Carrot Cake.

-Easily baked in an ordinary cake pan. however, if I can encourage you also to obtain a Bundt tin, your baking world will sooo benefit.
+Also this cake is easily baked in an ordinary cake pan. however, if I can encourage you also to obtain a Bundt tin, your baking world will sooo benefit.
 All that beautiful detail and no extra effort required from the baker.
 That’s got to be incentive enough.

 Have you ever disliked a food or flavour and then been persuaded to change your mind?